Horton

 Our Proposal

-Our aim is to design the solar farm appropriately and as sensitively as possible to the surroundings, whilst maximising the generation of clean energy.
+We have worked to design the solar farm appropriately and as sensitively as possible to the surroundings, whilst maximising the generation of clean energy.

-Indicative site location shown on the image to the left – click to enlarge.
+Site location shown on the image to the left – click to enlarge.

 Projected Views